WHAT YOU SHOULD KNOW:

 - You have a fever.

-- The skin on your lower leg or foot is turning white or blue, and feels cool when you touch it.
+- Your lower leg or foot is pale or blue, and feels cool when you touch it.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.